digego/extempore/docs/memory.rst

 for a time and you can do whatever you want with it, and then you know when it's going to be 'given back'.
-It doesn't necessarily mean that you have it forever (in fact in many cases the memory is quite short-lived), but it does mean that there are no surprises—you specify exactly how much memory you'll get and you know it's going to hang around for.
-This determinism an important benefit of manual memory management in xtlang—especially in a real-time systems context.
+It doesn't necessarily mean that you have it forever (in fact in many cases the memory is quite short-lived), but it does mean that there are no surprises---you specify exactly how much memory you'll get and you know it's going to hang around for.
+This determinism an important benefit of manual memory management in xtlang---especially in a real-time systems context.

 Zooming out for a second, a running program has access to and uses two main regions of memory: the **stack** and the **heap**.
 There's lots of